aayushsapkota9/frontend-assignment/README.md

 ## Instructions:

-1. Fork the provided project repository to your profile and clone it to your machine to begin the project.
+1. Create a project repository on your profile and clone it to your machine to begin the project.
 2. Design and implement a web application named "OnlineStore" that allows users to browse and search for products.
 3. The application should have the following pages:
    - Home Page: Display a list of products with their images, names, and prices.
 Fetch the list from the provided API endpoint.